 Perhaps you are familiar with the name of a prestigious medical society that may have issued guidelines on the subject in which you are interested.
 Additional searches at Google entered in quotes, "American College of Cardiology" or "Infectious Diseases Society of America" lead one to the Websites of these organizations where indeed each provides links to full-text practice guidelines.

 In addition, you can use The National Library of Medicine's PubMed search engine to locate clinical practice guidelines from the MEDLINEŽ database of authoritative medical literature.
 For example, type atrial fibrillation on the search input line, click the search button, then under Article types in the left hand column of the search page, click Customize, scroll down and select Practice Guideline, and click Show at the bottom.
-Practice Guideline will now show under Article types.
+Practice Guideline will now show under Article types in the left hand column.
 Click it, and voila, a list of citations to sources of clinical practice guidelines on the subject of atrial fibrillation is produced.

 May the above information lead